Updated: Dec 9, 2020

 now and will often lead to less hangover feeling due to less preservatives and additives in the manufacturing process.
 Often small batch wineries use less preservatives in the wine and less chemicals than the big companies.
 Many winery and brewery websites have information about their processes.
 Red wine may contain less added preservatives but often more natural occurring histamines so for allergy and people with skin issues red wine and champagne are usually best avoided.

-4. For those with digestive issues due to all the great food and the over indulgence look to taking apple cider vinegar (1 tablespoon)in water) before meals to enhance digestion or you can take digestive enzymes with meals to increase the bodies ability to digest those extra fats and carbohydrates.
+4. For those with digestive issues due to all the great food and the over indulgence look to taking apple cider vinegar (1 tablespoon) in water before meals to enhance digestion or you can take digestive enzymes with meals to increase the bodies ability to digest those extra fats and carbohydrates.
+It is best to not eat fruit directly after the meal but to wait a while as the fruit can sit on the top of your meal and ferment causing gas & bloating.

 5. A good probiotic is great to take to help keep the good bugs in check with all the summer viruses around, increased chance of tummy bugs with food left out in warm weather and the overindulgence in foods.